tabvn/pubsub/README.md

 * May limit publisher and time to send message if look like spammer
 * Maybe server need wait a time (short time) if detect mutiple publish messages same to one client and send  a batch of messages instead of send a single message.
 * Add Crypto client & Server Key sharing to decrypt between client & server when connected.
 More security for websocket communication.
-The message from client to server and server to client is encryped.
+The message from client to server and server to client is encrypted.

 ## Video Tutorials